10 Best Herbal Tinctures For Dermatitis

 chamomilla recutita tincture

-Chamomilla recutita, commonly known as German chamomile, is widely used in herbal tinctures for its anti-inflammatory and soothing properties.
+Chamomilla recutita, commonly known as German chamomile, is widely used in herbal tinctures for its anti-inflammatory and soothing properties, making it a popular choice for treating dermatitis.

 7. Lavandula angustifolia